unitymakesus/granitesolutions/wp-content/plugins/cookie-law-info/readme.txt

 Donate link: https://www.webtoffee.com/plugins/
 Tags: eu cookie law, GDPR, CCPA, cookie law, cookie consent, eu privacy directive, privacy directive, cookies, privacy, compliance
 Requires at least: 3.3.1
-Tested up to: 5.4
+Tested up to: 5.6
+Requires PHP: 5.6
-Stable tag: 1.8.9
+Stable tag: 1.9.5
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A simple way to get GDPR Cookie Consent as per EU GDPR/Cookie Law regulations.
-The plugin supports CCPA Do Not Sell too.
-Style it to match your own website.
+Easily set up cookie notice and get GDPR Cookie Consent as per EU GDPR/Cookie Law regulations.
+The plugin supports GDPR (DSGVO, RGPD), LGPD, and CCPA Do Not Sell.

 == Description ==

-The GDPR Cookie Consent plugin will assist you in making your website GDPR compliant.
-It also support for cookie compliance in accordance with The California Consumer Privacy Act (CCPA) which is a state statute intended to enhance privacy rights and consumer protection for residents of California.
-The plugin comes with a host of features some of which are listed below.
+The GDPR Cookie Consent plugin will assist you in making your website GDPR (RGPD, DSVGO) compliant.
+In addition to compliance with this GDPR WordPress plugin also supports cookie compliance in accordance with the LGPD of Brazil and California Consumer Privacy Act (CCPA) which is a state statute intended to enhance privacy rights and consumer protection for residents of California.

+The plugin is one of the best WordPress GDPR compliance plugins as it comes with a host of features some of which are listed below.

-= Key Features =
+== Key Features ==

-- The plugin will enable a notice with Accept and Reject options.
+- The plugin will enable a WordPress cookie notice with Accept and Reject options.
 The cookies are not rendered by default and only upon user consent.
 (The cookie value will be set to ‘null’ by default; it takes a value 'yes' when the user clicks ‘Accept’ and ‘no’ upon 'Reject'.
 Your developer can check this value to set a cookie accordingly.)

 - Admin can configure cookie details and their description from the backend.
 The list of cookies can be displayed in your cookie policy page by using a shortcode.

-- This plugin adds a subtle cookie banner to your website either in the header or footer so you can show your compliance status regarding the new GDPR law.
+- This GDPR plugin adds a subtle cookie banner to your WordPress website either in the header or footer so you can show your compliance status regarding the new GDPR law.

-- You can fully customise the cookie notice style so it blends with your existing website: change the colours, fonts, styles, the position on the page and even how it behaves when you click “Accept”.
+- With the help of this WordPress GDPR plugin, you can fully customise the cookie notice style so it blends with your existing website: change the colours, fonts, styles, the position on the page and even how it behaves when you click “Accept”.

 - You can choose to make the cookie notice bar disappear after a few seconds (completely configurable) or to accept on scroll (an option available under Italian law).

 - It also has a Cookie Audit module so you can easily show what cookies your site uses and display them neatly in a table on your Privacy & Cookies Policy page.

 - The plugin can be configured to have a CCPA 'Do Not Sell My Personal Information' control to the cookie notice.

-= The plugin uses the following cookies =

-- viewed_cookie_policy – Is the primary cookie that records the user consent for the usage of the cookies upon accept and reject.
-It doesn’t track any personal data and is set only upon user action(accept/reject).

-- cookielawinfo-checkbox-necessary/cookielawinfo-checkbox-non-necessary – Records the default button state of the corresponding category.
-It works only in coordination with the primary cookie.

-- CookieLawInfoConsent – Records the default button state of the corresponding category & the status of CCPA.
-It works only in coordination with the primary cookie.

-The plugin supports WPML and qTranslate so your translation needs are covered.

-= Features =
+- Integrates seamlessly with Official Facebook Pixel, Smash Balloon Instagram Feed & Twitter Feed.

+== Additional Features ==

 * Fully customisable to look just like your own website’s style: customise the colours, styles and fonts
 * Put the cookie bar in either the header or the footer